-The County Administrator, in coordination with the Human Resources Director and upon the written request with justification and approval of the department director, shall have authority under limited circumstances to authorize pay adjustments for employees.
+The County Administrator, in coordination with the Human Resources & Risk Management Director and upon the written request with justification and approval of the department director, shall have authority under limited circumstances to authorize pay adjustments for employees.
 This provision is restricted to circumstances such as, but not limited to, a significant increase in responsibility or scope of discretion of the position, or extraordinary market conditions.
 Award of the pay adjustment shall take into consideration the performance and tenure of the employee; difficulty recruiting and filling the position with a quality candidate; loss of institutional knowledge; internal equity; pay adjustment amount being requested; supporting market data for the request; and the department's budgetary impact.

-Section P - Shift Differential Pay
+Section Q - Shift Differential Pay

-- Shift differential pay is designed as an incentive for non-exempt employees designated to work evening or night shifts as defined below: - a) Evening Shift Start time at or after 11:00 AM to 5:59 PM; - b) Night Shift Start time at or after 6:00 PM to 3:59 AM; - c) No shift differential pay for shifts with start times at or after 4:00 AM to 10:59 AM. - 2) The shift differential pay at the start of the shift will be effective throughout that work shift, extending until the employee is released from duty. - 3) Shift differential will be paid to employees at the flat rate of \$.25 per hour for the evening shift and \$.50 per hour for the night shift. - 4) Shift differential pay is not applicable in the following instances: - a) Where employees are hired to work 2912 hours per year; - b) Where employees are on official leave;
+- 1) Shift differential pay is designed as an incentive for non-exempt employees designated to work evening or night shifts as defined below: - a) Evening Shift Start time at or after 11:00 AM to 5:59 PM; - b) Night Shift Start time at or after 6:00 PM to 3:59 AM; - c) 12-Hour Shift For Hours worked between 6:00 PM 6:00 AM, regardless of when the shift starts; - d) No shift differential pay for shifts with start times at or after 4:00 AM to 10:59 AM. - 2) The shift differential pay at the start of the shift will be effective throughout that work shift, extending until the employee is released from duty. - 3) Shift differential will be paid to employees at the flat rate of \$.25 per hour for the evening shift and \$.50 per hour for the night shift and \$1.00 for the 12-hour shift. - 4) Shift differential pay is not applicable in the following instances: - a) Where employees are on official leave;

-- c) Where employees are participating in out-of-town training or seminar activities; - d) Where employees are performing work-related travel; - e) Where non-shift workers are called into work overtime for less than a full shift; - f) Where non-shift workers are flexing time for special projects.
+- b) Where employees are participating in out-of-town training or seminar activities; - c) Where employees are performing work-related travel; - d) Where non-shift workers are called into work overtime for less than a full shift; - e) Where non-shift workers are flexing time for special projects.

-Section Q - Overtime/Compensatory Time/Call Back Pay and Stand-By a) Exempt Employees
+Section R - Overtime/Compensatory Time/Call Back Pay and Stand-By

-1) Overtime Compensation
+- 1) Overtime Compensation - a) Exempt Employees